top of page

 ✔️ Confirm they understand building science

-Especially for additions, exteriors, and anything involving the building envelope.
+This is especially important for additions, exteriors, and anything involving the building envelope.

 ✔️ Get a second opinion from a qualified trade